flynx/argv.js/README.md

 - Simple / well documented
 - Supports both the _option_ (a-la `ls`) and _command_ (a-la `git`) paradigms
-- Nestable
-  parsers can be nested as option/command handlers defining independent nested contexts
 - Option expansion
   `-abc` expands to `-a -b -c` if `-abc` is not defined
 - Option/command value assignment